Delta Airlines plane flips on landing in Toronto and a badly hurt child is among 19 injured

 The airport confirmed on X that an “incident” occurred with the Delta flight from Minneapolis and that 76 passengers and four crew are accounted for.
-Delta said in a statement the accident happened at 3:30 p.m.
+The accident happened at about 2:15 p.m. and flights at the airport, which handles more passengers than any other Canadian airport, were grounded for around two and half hours.

 Video from the scene shows the Mitsubishi CRJ-900LR upside down on the snowy tarmac as emergency workers hose it down.
 The plane was somewhat obscured by snow from a winter storm that hit Toronto over the weekend.